FacultativeObligatoryBotContract/Final-Cut-Cache-Cleaner/README.md

 </p>

 ### IMPORTANT: The app will assume that the Cache-Files of your Final Cut Pro Libraries are saved into your "Movies" Folder!
 So make sure the settings of your library are set accordingly.
-Of course you can change the Path into the ".scpt"-File to whatever you want.
+Of course you can change the Path inside the ".scpt"-File to whatever you want.
 <p>
 maybe I'll publish an update that solves this problem later :)
 </p>